Avaiga/taipy-doc/docs/manuals/userman/gui/pages/index.md

 ## Building page content

-Defining pages is easy.
-You can then:
+Building a page can consist of:

-- Add visual elements to the page.
+- Adding visual elements to the page.
-- Bound variables to these elements.
+- Binding variables to these elements.
-- Set properties to these elements.
+- Setting properties to these elements.
-- Add callbacks to these elements to make your application interactive.
+- Callbacks can be added to these elements to make your application interactive.

 !!! example "Getting Started example"
     === "Markdown"